ZuziakF/Filip_Zuziak_Portfolio/README.md

 **Text_Analysis**

 A Python program that copies correct lines of text from a file and prints incorrect lines to the console along with information about the type of error.

+**Athlete Management System**

+A multi-layered desktop application written in C# (WPF) designed for managing winter sports athletes.
+The project demonstrates a professional approach to Object-Oriented Programming *(OOP)*, featuring a clear separation of concerns with dedicated layers for Data Access, Core Business Logic, and UI.
+It includes a console interface for testing and a graphical user interface *(WPF)*.

+**EDA Analysis**
+An Exploratory Data Analysis (EDA) conducted in R. This project focuses on statistical data processing and visualization to uncover patterns and insights.
+It showcases the ability to handle datasets, perform data cleaning, and generate informative plots (using libraries like `ggplot2`).